 Wire bonding and surface routing present major limitations in the fabrication of high-density MEMS structures with large number of contacts.
-This work proposes a novel, simple, and low-cost technology that allows the deposition of high-density MEMS suspended on membranes without routing limitation and wire bonding steps.
+This work proposes a novel, simple, and low-cost method that allows the deposition of high-density MEMS suspended on membranes without routing limitation and wire bonding steps.
 The potential of this technology is demonstrated by fabricating membrane suspended microheater structures.
-The microheaters are deposited and patterned on a polymer film which is laminated onto a printed circuit board.
+The microheaters are deposited and patterned on a polymer film after it is laminated onto a printed circuit board.
 The unique approach is suited for a broad range of MEMS architectures, including the presented through substrate vias and membrane structures.

 Background